dudeko/gilacodingchallenge/README.md

 ## How to run

 The MongoDB container should be up and running before starting the application:
+> PS: On the first execution the database will be created and loaded with data from dump files that are on the _db-dump_ folder.
 ```shell
 docker compose up
 ```